theuiguru/dataviz/README.md

 # DataViz
-data visualizations and stuff learned from Traversy Media and general sandbox codes.
+Data visualizations using d3js, ChartJS, and other JavaScript libraries.